 The pressure of the muscle on the sciatic nerve causes irritation which then leads to swelling, inflammation and may even lead to compression of the nerve.

 Piriformis syndrome diagnosis is made through a clinical examination through a process of elimination.
-There is no single special test to get a diagnosis, but assessment commonly includes palpation of the piriformis muscle as well as SLR.
-Imaging procedures such as an MRI may be useful in showing the condition of the nerve, muscles and surrounding structures but it is an expensive and impractical tool for the diagnosis of piriformis syndrome and therefore rarely used.
+There is no single or special test to get a diagnosis, but assessment commonly includes palpation of the piriformis muscle as well as SLR..
+Imaging procedures such as an MRI may be useful in showing the condition of the nerve, muscles and surrounding structures but it is an expensive and impractical tool for the diagnosis of piriformis syndrome.

 Most treatments will start with interventions to decrease pain and inflammation, NSAIDS are commonly used.
 Physiotherapy is often sufficient to treat this condition.
 Most of the interventions are conservative such as:

-Should these interventions not work, then some patients may opt for corticosteroids, nerve blocks or botox.
+Should these interventions not work, then some patients may opt for corticosteroids, nerve blocks.
 Only in some extreme cases, management may require surgical intervention.